Dandada1993/gcdc_assignment/README.md

 ## **Name**: Ralph P. Goddard
 ### **Submission Date**: February 17, 2017

-# What contained in the Git Hub repo
+# What's contained in the Git Hub repo
 1. run_analysis.R - used to reproduce the transformations and analysis perfomed on the original dataset.
 2. README.md

-# Explanation of steps taken in run_analysis.README
+# Explanation of steps taken in run_analysis.R

 1. Load the dplyr library
 2. Assign names of test files, training files, list of activities, variable names and subjects into variables.